lcontami/ecpy/docs/source/dev_guide/application.rst

 By default Ecpy use two logs:

-- a log collecting all levels and directed to a file (in the application folder under logs) and which is rotated daily or every time the application starts.
+- a log collecting all levels and directed to a file (in the application folder under logs), which is rotated daily or every time the application starts.
 - a log collecting INFO log and above and stored in a string with a max of 1000 lines.
 This string is meant to be used for displaying the log in the GUI, and is available from the state of the log plugin ('ecpy.app.logging').